dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 #### 5.3.1.2.
 Challenges with managing state

-If you are a distributed team it is a must to store the Terraform state in some remote place.
+If you are a distributed team, it is a must to store the Terraform state in some remote place.
 But just because it is shared in a remote place does not mean two people can work on it at the same time.

 <!-- no lock -->
 When storing the state in a remote place, you need to specify a so-called `backend`, but not all `backend`s support locking.
 This means that in some cases, race conditions can still happen (if two people run `terraform apply` at the same time).
 An example of this is that there is no lock on the state if stored on AWS S3.
 A solution to this is to store lock file somewhere else (e.g. AWS DynamoDB) [[source]](https://adambrodziak.pl/terraform-is-terrible).
 This, again just adds to the complexity and works an even bigger barrier if you want to make sure your Terraform is safe to use.

 <!-- force unlocking -->
 Furthermore, if a `terraform apply` goes wrong because the process is interrupted for whatever reason, the state can end up not being unlocked, and you have to `force-unlock` the state [[source]](https://www.terraform.io/cli/state/recover).
 This is, of course, a great feature to solve the issue - but the main problem here is that this can happen to begin with.
 Things can get even worse if a `force-unlock` is executed while another process is in the middle of applying [[source]](https://www.terraform.io/language/state/locking).
-Managing mutual state in a distributed state is difficult at its core.
+Managing a mutual state in a distributed state is difficult at its core.

 <!-- only one person at a time -->
 But even though there may be a lock that makes sure that there is no race condition while applying, only one person/process can work on the state at once.
 Updating a Terraform state can take minutes - e.g., it will take around 10 minutes to spin up a GKE cluster on GCP [[source](https://learn.hashicorp.com/tutorials/terraform/gke)].
 "During this time no other entity - no other engineer - can apply changes to the configuration." [[source](https://blog.crossplane.io/crossplane-vs-terraform/)].
-This is an even bigger problem when you have a monolithic setup, with a lot of dependencies.
-So if one developer is updating the GKE cluster, then another developer may be blocked form updating a database or a networking rule.
+This is an even bigger problem when you have a monolithic setup with a lot of dependencies.
+So if one developer is updating the GKE cluster, then another developer may be blocked from updating a database or a networking rule.

 <!-- drift -->
 Another challenge with Terraform state is that Terraforms state can easily go out of date with reality.
 This is called _configuration drift_ [[source](https://adambrodziak.pl/terraform-is-terrible) and [source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
-If the `terraform apply`-command is not run on a regular basis, the actual state can drift away from the declared/desired state.
-This means the state do no longer reflect the real world.
+If the `terraform apply`-command is not run regularly, the actual state can drift away from the declared/desired state.
+This means the state no longer reflects the real world.
 This can create issues when later mutating the stored state, which can make the stored state unusable because it is so far from the actual state.

 This can both be a gift and a curse.
 If it is an emergency, then it is possible to modify the terraform-created-resource manually through some other service (e.g., a person could change a network rule manually through Google Cloud Platform) without it being reverted by some automated tool.

-So the Terraform state can either be updated by an manual task (e.g. a developer manually creating a database), a triggered automated task (e.g. a deployment pipeline that applies the newly changed Terraform files - e.g [Atlantis](https://www.runatlantis.io/) or Terraform Cloud), or some GitOps tool that continuously syncs the actual state with the declared state stored in a repo (or elsewhere).
+So the Terraform state can either be updated by a manual task (e.g., a developer manually creating a database), a triggered automated task (e.g., a deployment pipeline that applies the newly changed Terraform files - e.g. [Atlantis](https://www.runatlantis.io/) or Terraform Cloud), or some GitOps tool that continuously syncs the actual state with the declared state stored in a repo (or elsewhere).

 #### 5.3.1.3.
 State automation